fbpx

 Rodents are a group of animals consisting of mice, rats, hamsters, squirrels, etc. These animals are also sometimes called “small mammals.”
 There are about 25 different types of rodents in the world that often share some common physical characteristics.
 Rodents have oversized and sharp incisors that stand out from a distance.
 They also have small eyes with a generally more petite body except for porcupines or capybara’s that may weigh up to 100 pounds.

-Now that we know that both mice and rats fall under the category of rodents, lets us look at the differences between the two:
+Now that we know that both mice and rats fall under the category of rodents let us look at the differences between the two:

 A mouse has a long and thin body with ears that are not too large.
 Mice also have chunky feet; these help them run fast and jump from place to place.
 Mice are usually brown or gray, with some species having white patches on their fur.
 A mouse’s tail is generally larger than its head and body.
 These tails help them balance when they are jumping from place to place and sense dangers that may be approaching.

-On the other hand, rats have a larger body, ears, and tail than mice.
+On the other hand, rats have larger bodies, ears, and tails than mice.
 They are usually brown or black, except for some species with white patches on their fur.
 Rats’ tails are about equal to the size of its head and body.

 Size